 Age plays a major role in determining the cost of Ford Taurus insurance.
 While a 16-year-old driver will spend around $5,618 per year to insure a 2009 model, a 40-year-old will only pay roughly $1,215 each year.
 For a 2018 model, the insurance cost for a 16-year-old driver jumps to approximately $6,585 per year, while a 40-year-old driver will only pay an annual premium of $1,450.

 MoneyGeek also found the best car insurance providers for the Ford Taurus, catering to individuals seeking affordable, high-quality service.

-The Average Cost to Insure a Ford Taurus by Company
+Average Cost and Cheapest Companies for Insuring a Ford Taurus

 Is a Ford Taurus Expensive to Insure?